Sales Transactions

 If a sales associate dismisses the transaction, the associated record in NetSuite is assigned a POS Status of Dismissed.

-Different popup windows display based on the type of payment issue and whether Fallback is enabled.
-In each case, the messages list the options that sales associates can take.
+Different popup windows are displayed based on the type of payment issue and whether Fallback is enabled.
+In each case, the messages list the options sales associates can take.

 Orders for Delivery

 • A non-default customer must be selected on the order.
 Orders for delivery require a customer record with a shipping address.
-Before creating the order, the sales associate must establish whether the customer is already registered with the store.
-If the customer does not already exist in the system, then a customer record must be created.
+Before creating the order, the sales associate must check if the customer is already registered with the store.
+If not, they must create a new customer record.

 • Items must exist in the cart.
-The sales associate uses the Item Action menu to set up the delivery.
-The Item Action menu appears under each line-item in the cart.
+The sales associate uses the Item Action menu under each line item in the cart to set up the delivery.

 Item Action Order Icon

-When an SCIS order is set up for delivery, the resulting transaction is a Cash Sale or an Invoice (depending on the payment methods, or return status).
-The workflow is the same for a delivery order as with a standard order.
-The difference is that the cash sale or invoice is created from a sales order.
-If the order contains items that are not to be shipped, an item fulfillment transaction is created in NetSuite for those items as well.
+When an SCIS order is set up for delivery, the resulting transaction is a Cash Sale or an Invoice, depending on the payment methods or return status.
+The workflow for a delivery order is the same as for a standard order, except the cash sale or invoice is created from a sales order.
+If the order contains items that aren't to be shipped, an item fulfillment transaction is created in NetSuite for those items too.

 Note:

-When an item is not shipped, the address in the Ship To field on the transaction line in NetSuite is set to the store location address.
+When an item isn't shipped, the address in the Ship To field on the transaction line in NetSuite is set to the store location address.

 Related Topics